St Benet's Hall, Oxford: Sport

 Despite the small size of the hall, the St Benet's Hall Boat Club raced an eight boat on the River Thames for many years.
 In recent years, it has had a good record of winning 'blades', the trophy awarded for 'bumping' (rowing past teams ranked above) every day in the Torpids and Summer Eights bumps races.
 The Boat Club's M1 won blades most recently in 2019.
+Although the Hall is closed, the St Benet's Hall Boat Club still exists.

 The hall also had its own netball, rugby sevens, and field hockey teams, as well as a football team joint with Regent's Park College.
 The Benet's rugby sevens team is the back-to-back 2018 and 2019 Oxford University rugby sevens champion.